optimalboar576/cymirCNV/README.md

-# cymirCNV
+# cymiRCNV
-## A cytoscape plugin for miRNA-gene correlation network visualization
+## A Cytoscape plug-in for miRNA-Gene Correlation Network Analysis

+## 1. Introduction
 cymirCNV is a Cytoscape plug-in designed for constructing and visualizing miRNA-gene correlation networks from expression data.
 It supports Pearson and Spearman correlation analysis, allowing users to explore regulatory interactions with customizable thresholds.
 Ideal for researchers studying miRNA-mediated gene regulation, cymirCNV streamlines data preprocessing, correlation computation, and network visualization within Cytoscape.

-# cymiRCNV: A Step-by-Step Tutorial
-## A Cytoscape plug-in for miRNA-Gene Correlation Network Analysis

-## 1. Introduction
-cymiRCNV is a Cytoscape plug-in designed for constructing and visualizing miRNA-gene correlation networks from expression data.
-It supports Pearson and Spearman correlation analysis and allows users to explore regulatory interactions interactively.

 ## 2. Installation
 ### Method 1: Install from Cytoscape App Store